List of Abbreviations | Example, Template & Best Practices

-There are many rules about using abbreviations in a dissertation.
-When you use acronyms—formed using the first letter of each word in a phrase—you should write the first occurrence of phrase in full, and place the abbreviation in parentheses immediately after it.
-Then you can use the acronym throughout the rest of the text.
+- Acronyms are formed using the first letter of each word in a phrase.
+The first time you use an acronym, write the phrase in full and place the acronym in parentheses immediately after it.
+You can then use the acronym throughout the rest of the text.

 - The same guidance goes for abbreviations: write the explanation in full the first time you use it, then proceed with the abbreviated version.

 - If you’re using very common acronyms or abbreviations, such as USA, PC, or NASA, you can abbreviate them from the get-go.
 If you’re in doubt, just write it out in full the first time.

 Additional lists to include